![]() |

-By 1858 all but around 40 percent of the territory of what today is Pakistan, India and Bangladesh was under British control, and all but from 20 to 25 percent of the population.
-Between 1861 and 1891 the British annexed an additional 109,000 more square miles of territory.
-Between 1891 and 1901 they annexed 133,000 more.
-The rule over this 20 to 25 percent was divided among 562 princes -- Hindu, Muslim or Sikh -- known to the British for their displays of wealth and paltry interest in social, communications, technological and economic transformations that interested the British.
-But the British were pulling some Indians together in a new nationalism hostile to British rule, some of them attending universities where they learned liberalism and freedom valued by the English.
+By 1858 all but around 40 percent of India – what today is Pakistan, India and Bangladesh – was under British control, and all but from 20 to 25 percent of India's population.
+Between 1861 and 1891 the British became more enthusiastic about empire, and they annexed an additional 109,000 square miles of India's territory.
+Between 1891 and 1901 they annexed 133,000 more square miles.
+This rule was above many divisions, between many princes and between Hindus, Muslims and Sikhs.
+But British were pulling many of them together in a nationalism hostile to their rule, some of them attending universities where they learned the liberalism and freedom valued by the English.

 Take up the White Man's burden--